 Covered calls are pitched as a "free lunch" and a way to "collect rent" on your stocks.
 Let's explore why that's not the case.
 What Are Covered Call Options?
 Options contracts are derivatives that allow traders to speculate on the value of the underlying security.
 Call options allow the holder to buy an asset at a set price within a given time period.
 Put options … [Read more...] about No, Covered Call Options Are Not a Free Lunch

 Portfolio diversification is considered to be the only free lunch in investing.
 In this post, I'll show you why and how to diversify your portfolio.
 What Is Portfolio Diversification?
 Portfolio diversification simply means combining different assets in one's investment portfolio, effectively spreading out your risk.
-As the related platitude says, "Don't put all … [Read more...] about Portfolio Diversification – How To Diversify Your Portfolio
+As the related adage says, "Don't put all your … [Read more...] about Portfolio Diversification – How To Diversify Your Portfolio

 Dollar cost averaging and "lump sum investing" are two different timing strategies for getting cash into the market.
 Let's compare them.
 What Is Dollar Cost Averaging (DCA)?
 Dollar cost averaging (DCA for short), also sometimes called a constant dollar plan, is a systematic investment timing strategy in which the investor divides up a total amount equally across … [Read more...] about Dollar Cost Averaging vs. Lump Sum Investing (DCA vs. LSI)